matdombrock/minimalrss/README.md

 ## Swap out the front-end

+Its easily possible (but fully optional) to swap out the front-end.
+You could for example make a "fancy" UI using CSS, add searching / filtering etc.

+### The `/json` endpoint
 The back-end's main job is to take a set of RSS feeds, fetch their XML data and return a JSON object that contains the feed items and metadata.

 Make a request to `/json` to get this data.